-On 5 July 2018, the Secretary of the NSW Department of Planning and Environment (the Secretary) approved the progressive submission of environmental management plans for the Project in accordance with Condition 12, Schedule 2 of Development Consent DA 374-11-00.
-Consistent with the Secretary's approval for the progressive submission of environmental management plans, the scope of this RMP is specifically related to the following initial Project construction activities:
+On 5 July 2018 the Secretary of the NSW Department of Planning and Environment (the Secretary) approved the progressive submission of environmental management plans for the Project in accordance with Condition 12, Schedule 2 of Development Consent DA 374-11-00.
+The scope of this RMP is specifically related to the following initial Project construction activities:

-- development of the mine (Figure 2), including: - site establishment and earthworks; - construction of site access roads and haul roads; - processing facility earthworks;
+- development of the mine (Figure 2), including: - site establishment and earthworks; - construction of site access roads and haul roads; - processing facility earthworks; - establishment of temporary facilities required for construction activities (e.g. offices, lay down areas, communications infrastructure);